Couples come to Couples In Step with a variety of issues they’d like addressed:

 Couples Counselling is Expensive…

-Yes, couples counseling is a financial investment.
+Yes, couples counselling is a financial investment.
 There are some ways you can lighten the financial load.

 - Your extended health benefit is likely to reimburse you for some or all of your couples counselling.
 The fee schedule I’ll send you when you contact Couples In Step outlines how to determine coverage, amount of coverage, etc.